The Evolution of DevResults Setup

 Last year, we made significant improvements to indicator reports with our Matrix feature.
 This year, we've expanded it to work with multiple indicators!
 What's new?
 In addition to bringing the functionality you know and love to reports with multiple indicators, we added a few extra touches to make it easier than ever to make and share the reports you need.
 Disaggregation Category Combinations Ever need to make a report with »

 One of DevResults' most anticipated features is finally here.
-We can now rename the concept of an "activity" to anything you like.
-Whether you work with projects, programs, grants, offices, operating units, partners, awards, or teams, your DevResults site can reflect the terminology of your organization.
+We can now rename the concept of a "project" to anything you like.
+Whether you work with activities, programs, grants, offices, operating units, partners, awards, or teams, your DevResults site can reflect the terminology of your organization.
 Plus, your chosen term will be translated automatically for users who view the platform in another language.
 Two caveats: All help materials and training »

 Notifications: Now in an Inbox Near You!